cysouw/diathesis/text/c01_introduction.md

 The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are dozens of diatheses, often highly similar to each other.
 For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@last] and the unmarked anticausative in [@next], see [@sec:case-haben-anticausative]?

 ::: ex
 a.
 Ich koche den Kaffee.
 b.
 Der Kaffee kocht.
 :::

 An important side-note in this respect are those alternations that have similar formal characteristics as diatheses, but which do not have any role-remapping.
 Such sentence alternations are not considered to be diatheses here, but they are still discussed in the .4 sections of each chapter.
 An example is the phenomenon of 'free' reflexives [@next], see [@sec:reflexive-free-dative-sich-accusative].
 Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between [@next a] and [@next b].
 All sentence alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.

 ::: ex
 a.
 Ich habe das Haus angesehen.
 b.
 Ich habe mir das Haus angesehen.
 :::

 # The structure of a diathesis

 ## Terminology

-Valency, see [@sec:intro-valency].

-In the cross-linguistic survey of diathesis by Zuñiga & Kittilä [-@zuniga2019], they distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
+In their cross-linguistic survey of diathesis, Zuñiga & Kittilä [-@zuniga2019] distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
 I completely subscribe to these conceptual distinctions.
-However, I have decided to simplify my terminology and basically use the term 'diathesis' for all four concepts.
+However, throughout this book I have decided to simplify the terminology and basically use the term 'diathesis' for all four concepts.
+Still, the concepts ~~valency~~ ([@sec:intro-valency]), ~~voice~~ ([@sec:intro-voice]), and ~~diathetical operation~~ ([@sec:intro-diathetical-operations]) are central in the analysis of the structure of a diathesis and will be discussed extensively in this chapter.
+Two new concepts are introduced as well, namely ~~stacking~~ ([@sec:intro-stacking]) and ~~chaining~~ ([@sec:intro-chaining]).
+Finally, I will present an extensive discussion about names for diatheses ([@sec:intro-naming]).

 A diathesis (as defined here) is an alternation between two clausal construction.
 To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4], see [@sec:intro-diathetical-operations].
 Each of the alternants show a different mapping of (grammatical) expressions onto (semantic) roles.
 Individually, each such mapping between expressions and roles is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
 However, because I will only consider diathetical operations between an 'unmarked' and a 'marked' alternant, I have decided to simplify the terminology in this book.
-Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here as diathesis.
+Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativisation') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here simply as diathesis.
 A side-effect of this approach is that 'active' is not in itself a diathesis, but simply the unmarked counterpart of a diathetical operation.

 The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4], see [@sec:intro-voice].
 In this book, each diathesis is defined as a combination of a (re-)mapping of roles and a specific kind of linguistic marking of the main predicate.
 So again, this extra terminological distinction is not necessary in this book.
 The formal expression ('grammatical voice') is simply a definitional part of each diathesis here.

 The term 'transitivity' [@zuniga2019: 3; following @hopper1980] describes a (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
 For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the argument.
 The details of such semantic effects of each of the diatheses in this book is a fascinating topic, for which I unfortunately can only offer limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic effect, but the details of these effect need much more detailed research that has to be provided by subsequent work.

-Finally, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', because there are many diatheses (i.e. constructions with obviously reframed roles) in which the valency does not change between the alternants, e.g. [@next] in which both sentences have a nominative, accusative and prepositional phrase.
-There is a clear diathesis in this example, though arguably there is no change in (basic) valency.
+Finally, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', because there are many diatheses in which the valency does not change between the alternants.
+For example, in [@next]  both sentences have the same valency with a nominative, accusative and prepositional phrase.
+However, there is a clear diathesis, though arguably there is no change in (basic) valency.
 Strictly speaking, valency alternations are a subset of all diatheses.

 ::: ex
 a.
 Ich schmiere Salbe auf die Wunde.
 b.
 Ich beschmiere die Wunde mit Salbe.
 :::

 ## Valency {#sec:intro-valency}

-### Utterance valency and lexeme valency
+### Utterance valency and lexical roles

 Valency is traditionally interpreted as a fixed constructional characteristic of a lexical verb, e.g. the verb *geben* 'to give' is said to be ditransitive.
 A central thesis of this book is that this conception of valency is misguided.
 Individual verbs can (and normally will) be used in many different constructions with different valency (i.e. most verbs show some kind of diathesis).
 Consider for example the verb *wehen* 'to blow'.
 Such 'weather' verbs are often considered to have zero valency, which in German is characterised by an obligatory *es* pronoun [@next a].
 However, the same verb can just as well be used as an intransitive [@next b,c], as a transitive with an accusative object [@next d], or even as a ditransitive with a dative and accusative object [@next e].
 Note that the prepositional phrase in [@next c,d,e] cannot be left out, and its obligatory presence might be used to argue for argument-status of these prepositional phrases.
 The example in [@next e] then will be an example of the verb *wehen* with a valency of four.

 ::: ex
 a.
 Heute weht es.
 b.
 Gestern wehte kein Lüftchen.
 c.
 Der Rosenduft weht ins Zimmer.
 d.
 Der Sturm weht den Schnee von den Dächern.
 e.
 Der Fahrtwind weht mir die Mütze vom Kopf.
 :::

 There is a recurrent tendency in the literature to try and reduce such variation to a single valency per verb (viz. its 'real' or 'underlying' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
 9 for a survey].
 That will not be the approach taken here.
 Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
 So, the examples in [@last] can simple be assigned an ~~utterance valency~~ from zero [@last a] to four [@last e] even though they all use the same lexeme *wehen* as their main verb.

-As a replacement of the traditional lexeme-specific notion of valency (i.e. *geben* is ditransitive), I propose to use the notion of lexeme-specific lexical roles.
-Lexical roles are participants that are treated as an argument in at least one of the possible diatheses of a verb (see [@sec:intro-lexical-roles] for the proper definition).
+As a replacement of the traditional lexeme-specific notion of valency (e.g. *geben* is ditransitive), I propose to use the notion of lexeme-specific ~~lexical roles~~ (e.g. *geben* has the roles *giver*, *givee*, *given object*, etc.).
+Lexical roles are participants that are treated as an argument of utterance valency in at least one of the possible diatheses of a verb (see the next section for the complete definition of such arguments).
+Looking back at the examples in [@last e], the following lexical roles of *wehen* 'to blow' can be established:

+i. ~~blower~~: the blowing air, *Fahrtwind* 'headwind'. ii. ~~blowee~~: Object moved by the blowing air, *Mütze* 'cap'. iii. ~~blowing direction~~: Direction of movement induced by the blowing air, *vom Kopf* 'off the head'. iv. ~~blowee possessor~~: Possessor of the object moved by the blowing air, *mir* 'my'.

-Additionally, it is of course possible to define a notion of ~~lexeme valency~~, for example as the collection of all attested utterance valencies for a specific lexeme.
-To be precise, the lexeme valency is properly defined as the collection of all utterance valencies, together with an indexation of the lexical roles across all arguments.
+Additionally, it is of course possible to define a notion of ~~lexeme valency~~, but this has to be a much more complex construct.
+For example, lexeme valency can be defined as the collection of all attested utterance valencies for a specific lexeme.
+To be precise, this lexeme valency also has to include an indexation of the lexical roles across all arguments.
 This addition is important to distinguish between, for example, the lexical valency of *kochen* 'to cook' [@next] and *essen* 'to eat' [@nnext].
 Both can occur with a transitive and intransitive utterance valency, but the lexical roles that can be used in the intransitive differ.
-Specifically, the patient-role of *essen* cannot be used as nominative subject in the intransitive [@nnext c], different from *kochen* [@next c].
-In effect, these verbs have a different lexical valency.
+Specifically, the patient-role 'eaten object' of *essen* cannot be used as nominative subject in the intransitive [@nnext c], which is different from *kochen* [@next c].
+In effect, these verbs have a different lexeme valency.

 ::: ex
 a.
 Der Chef kocht den Fond.
 b.
 Der Chef kocht immer noch.
 c.
 Der Fond kocht immer noch.
 :::

 ::: ex
 a.
 Der Chef isst den Fond.
 b.
 Der Chef isst immer noch.
 c. ^* Der Fond isst immer noch.
 :::

 ### Arguments of utterance valency {#sec:intro-arguments-utterance-valency}

-There are different kinds of utterance-valency arguments.
+The lexical roles of a specific verb are defined as those participants that are treated as an argument in at least one of the possible utterance valencies of this verb.
+So, to identify lexical roles, a strict definition of the arguments of utterance valency is needed.
+The following kinds of arguments are identified.
 First, all case marked noun phrase constituents are arguments, with a few exceptions that will be discussed in [@sec:case-delimiting-arguments].
 Basically, case marked arguments [@next a] can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* [@next b,c].
 Further, they can be pronominalised by personal pronouns [@next d] or indefinite pronouns *(irgend)jemand* or *(irgend)etwas* [@next e].

 ::: ex
 a.
 Der Löwe sieht einen Vogel.
 b.
 Wer sieht einen Vogel?
 c.
 Was sieht der Löwe?
 d.
 Er sieht ihn.
 e.
 Jemand sieht etwas.
 :::

 Second, prepositional phrases [@next a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* [@next b].
 All details of the difficult question when to treat such governed prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 ::: ex
 a.
 Der Weltreisende wartet auf einen Zug.
 b.
 Der Weltreisende wartet darauf, dass ein Zug kommt.
 :::

 Third, there exist obligatory prepositional phrases, though they are not very widespread in German and mostly designate a location.
 Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' [@next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next c,d], see e.g. [@sec:prepositions-action-result].
 The example in [@next c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
 It is perfectly possible to use the verb *brechen* without a prepositional phrase [@next e], but then there needs to be a different lexical role in the accusative.

 ::: ex
 a.
 Der Stuhl befindet sich im Wohnzimmer
 b. ^* Der Stuhl befindet sich.
 c.
 Ich breche ein Loch in den Felsen.
 d. ^* Ich breche ein Loch.
 e.
 Ich breche den Felsen.
 :::

 Finally, all complement clauses are arguments [@next a,b], see Chapter [-@sec:subordination].
 Complement clauses can be questioned by *was* [@next c] and pronominalised by a definite pronoun *es* [@next d] or an indefinite pronoun *(irgend)etwas* [@next e].
 Complement clauses are thus syntactically highly similar to case marked noun phrases.
 Caution should be taken when interpreting pronominalised examples like [@next d,e], because it is not immediately obvious whether the pronouns are replacing a case-marked noun phrase or a complement clause.
 For example, with the verb *hoffen* [@next e] it is not possible to replace the pronoun *es* with a noun phrase, though a governed prepositional phrase with *auf* is possible [@next f].

 ::: ex
 a.
 Er hofft, dass er rechtzeitig kommt.
 b.
 Er hofft rechtzeitig zu kommen.
 c.
 Was hofft er?
 d.
 Er hofft es.
 e. ^* Er hofft eine gute Note.
 f.
 Er hofft auf eine gute Note.
 :::

 ### *es* Arguments {#sec:intro-es}